-ZFA is a variant of the material set theory ZF which allows for objects, called atoms or urelements, which may be members of sets, but which themselves have no members (and are not the empty set either).
-There is a version ZFCA (analogous to ZFC) which includes the axiom of choice (AC).
+ZFA is a variant of the material set theory ZF which allows for objects, called atoms or urelements, which may be members of sets, but are not made up of other elements.
 ZFA featured in early independence proofs, notably Fraenkel-Mostowski permutation models, for example showing AC is independent of the rest of the axioms of ZFA.

 Zermelo?’s original 1908 axiomatisation of set theory included atoms, but they were soon discarded as a foundational approach as they could be modeled inside of atomless set theory.

 There are two possible approaches to formulating ZFA.
 In both cases, we can further require that the axiom of choice is satisfied, and obtain ZFCA.